 Based on species/age/weight, our monkeys receive quarters, halves or whole oranges on a daily basis.
 In addition we feed them fresh vegetables and fruits based on seasonal availability-such as bok choy, tomatillos, banana leaves, celery, kiwi, lettuce, cabbage, kale, mustard greens, herbs, turnips, onions, bell peppers, fresh corn, cucumbers, cauliflower, broccoli, carrots, pears, melons, apples, bananas, and grapes-three times a week.
-Our animals also get a variety of herbs-such as basil, chives, oregano, rosemary, tarragon, mint and thyme-that we grow ourselves all round the year.
+Our animals also get a variety of herbs-such as basil, chives, oregano, mint, thyme, rosemary and tarragon-that we grow ourselves all round the year.